AlterMannomann/SQL/README.md

 Going further, we have to consider we are in the midst of nothing, really nothing.
 We have three wishes free.

-1. To know what add, substract, rotation and PI is.
+1. To know what add, substract, rotation and PI or so to say mathematics is.
 2. To provide a basic *point/particle* structure with rules.
 3. To use and give the imaginary *point/particle* energy for one imaginary rotation.

 The overall rule is, the energy of the nothing (0) we had before, must never change or our universe will crash.
 Moreover one space point has one position that can't be shared, changed or used by another space point in every dimension supported.

+Caution: If the simulation works (so far it create waves going for and back), the probability raises, that we are part of a simulated universe.

 ## The one thing
 If we try to imagine nothing, we fail.
 How else?
 Thinking of dimension n = 0 is almost similar, but we can imagine at least something binary, zero and one, minus and plus.
 We have space for at least one *something* not more, not less.
 Means before we had nothing, lets name it zero and now we have something, lets name it one.
 By creating a dimension n = 0 we inherit a binary concept.
 So plus and minus are also in reach.
 Not in dimension n = 0, but in every following dimension.